MokubaAttack/scripts/README.md

 # scripts
-Sorry, I am not good at English.<br>
+Sorry, I am not good at English.
 There are scripts that I use when I create images by diffusers.
-Scripts that run to open gui and Scripts that you need to rewrite about the input path, the output path etc are mixed together.<br>
+Scripts that run to open gui and Scripts that you need to rewrite about the input path, the output path etc are mixed together.
 ## [get_vae](https://github.com/MokubaAttack/scripts/tree/main/get_vae)
 It is a script that extracts a vae safetensors from a checkpoint safetensors.
 I'm successful in sdxl model.
 ## [mokuba_colab](https://github.com/MokubaAttack/scripts/tree/main/mokuba_colab)